Discount Disneyland Tickets Deals [2024-2025]

 Discount: Around 40% - Difficulty: Heroic - Risk: Heroic

-The 2024 military discount Disneyland ticket page describes the currently available offer, which looks to be around 40% off the regular ticket prices.
+The 2025 military discount Disneyland ticket page describes the currently available offer, which looks to be around 40% off the regular ticket prices.
 Tickets can be purchased from US military base ticket offices.
 Restrictions apply, but here’s the top line:

-Disney Military Promotional Tickets may be purchased at participating US military sales outlets only by Eligible Service Members (defined below) or their spouses (but not both) who present valid military identification, for use by themselves and other family members and friends, as provided herein.
+Disney Military Promotional Tickets may be purchased at participating US military sales outlets by Eligible Service Members (defined below) or their spouses (but not both) who present valid military identification, for use by themselves and other family members and friends, as provided herein.

 The best source for information on these discounts, including prices and how to purchase tickets, is Military Disney Tips.